wobbier/USB-MIDI/README.md

 # USB-MIDI
-A simple C++ header only library for receiving MIDI messages over USB for use in my Drumsmith project
+A simple C++ library for receiving MIDI messages over USB for use in my Drumsmith project

+You must link against winmm.lib in your project.